Veer034/Machine-Learning/Learning/README.md

 2.NumberClassifier : This file contains custom classifier using MNSIT data to identify the number passed in as input. tensor-flow basic learning algorithm(LinearClassifier) used for learning from data provided in MNSIT.

 3.DecisionTreeClassifier : This file contains code to identify the the type of tree based on passed combination of input values.
 This Classifier makes a tree structure based on the passed data.
 Tree structure keep on getting created till the leaf node reached, where no further node can be created.
 Based on that result will be calculated for the passed test input data.

+4.Q-Learning:
+Q-learning is a reinforcement learning technique used in machine learning.
+The goal of Q-learning is to learn a policy, which tells an agent what action to take under what circumstances.
+It does not require a model of the environment and can handle problems with stochastic transitions and rewards, without requiring adaptations.